HardAndHeavy/dotfiles/README.md

 ## Vim
 [LazyVim](https://www.lazyvim.org/)
-Run `:LazyHealth` after installation.
+- Run `:LazyHealth` after installation.
 This will load all plugins and check if everything is working correctly.
+- Run `:Lazy` to manage plugins

 ### Hotkeys
 * Switch `<ctrl>` and `<caps lock>`